 A number of characters with previous involvements with Jesus are here drawn together at this meeting in Bethany.
 The evangelist John had just informed the reader of Lazarus' death and how Jesus, upon hearing the news, had raised him from the dead.
 Mary had prostrated herself at Jesus' feet in tears and brought news of Lazarus' sickness.

 Martha was Mary's sister who Jesus had promised that if she believed would see the glory of God.
 Now the whole family is back together, enjoying a meal in honour of Jesus.
 But all is not well.
 Mary pours on Jesus' feet an expensive perfume, filling the house with an overwhelming fragrance.
 Judas is not happy, and John is quick to point out a different motive at work in his heart.

 Jesus steps in to defend the action: 'leave her alone'.
 It is hard not to feel sympathy for Lazarus.
 How easily would we slip into a similar frame of mind?
 How easily today do we make the same mistake?
 Are there areas in our lives where we seek to show restraint towards Jesus' honour rather than to act with willing abandon for His glory?

 Examining our own motives can be a painful and rather laborious exercise.
 Yet it has the potential to be transformational as we seek to live in accordance with Jesus' instruction.
 How can you fill your own setting, be it home, workplace, or a school, with the fragrance that will speak to God's glory?

-By willingly setting aside our deep held convictions, we can discover new ways of serving God.
-Try and do one thing today that will remind others of the honour and glory of Jesus.
+By willingly setting aside our deeply held convictions, we can discover new ways of serving God.
+Try to do one thing today that will remind others of the honour and glory of Jesus.

 Something to pray